fraserlove/webgpu-medical-imaging/README.md

 A WebGPU rendering application to display 3D medical imaging data in the browser.
 This application investigates and showcases the viability of the new WebGPU framework in client-side rendering of 3D medical imaging.

 With a backend written using Python's Flask library the server deals with requests for imaging data and serves frontend WebGPU code to run in the browser.
 The two rendering techniques implemented is Multi-Planar Reformatting (MPR) rendering (using Maximum Intensity Projection) and Shaded Volume Rendering (SVR) (using Blinn-Phong lighting).
 The application provides numerous parameters to vary the output render, and options to create an arbitrary number of renderers.
+Both DICOM and raw volume and transfer function data are supported.

 Note that in order for this to work your browser must [support WebGPU](https://github.com/gpuweb/gpuweb/wiki/Implementation-Status) and have it enabled.